The Best One Bowl Chocolate Cake

 - Batter will be runny.
 Distribute cake evenly between prepared cake pans.

 - Bake for 30-35 minutes, until a toothpick inserted in the center comes out clean.
 Remove from the oven and allow to cool in pan for 10 minutes.
 Remove from the pan and transfer to cooling rack.

 - In a bowl of a stand mixer fitted with a paddle attachment, beat butter on medium speed for 5 minutes until light & creamy.

 - While butter is creaming- microwave chocolate in 30 second Increments, stir until fully melted.
 Allow to cool for 5 minutes.

-- Combine the remaining confectioners sugar and heavy cream and mix on low speed for 1 minute, until combined.
+- Add up to 5 cups and taste test for desired sweetness before adding more sugar.
+Combine the remaining confectioners sugar and heavy cream and mix on low speed for 1 minute, until combined.
 Add melted chocolate and mix until incorporated.